YzhDDDing/DRVFuzz/README.md

-# DRVFuzz
+# DRVFuzz: Data-Sensitive RISC-V CPU Fuzzing (USENIX Security'26)

 DRVFuzz is a RISC-V fuzzing and differential-testing toolkit.
 It generates random or data-sensitive RISC-V programs, builds ELF artifacts, executes them against multiple implementation wrappers, and localizes behavioral differences with replayable reports.

 The current tool lives in `DRVFuzz/` and depends on the local `riscv-instruction-crates/` crates.